Innovation: the ability to create new products, new services, new markets. It’s one of the hallmarks of the American experience.

 - Plastic protectant—Tired of doing laundry?
 A new coating made with plastics is virtually impervious to most liquids.
 It could protect against stains and bacteria—maybe even biological and chemical threats on the battlefield.

 Could some of these plastic innovations be created with other materials?
 Possibly some.
 But it’s the very nature of plastics—and our ability to manipulate, mold, shape and engineer them into countless permutations and myriad applications – that makes them so versatile and valuable.
 And vital to our need to innovate.

 Improving our lives.
 Doing more with less.
 Living better while leaving a smaller environmental footprint.
 Saving money and resources… while caring for the future.

 That’s pretty innovative.

 Got a cool plastic innovation you’d like to share?
 Send it to firstname.lastname@example.org.

-And be sure to check out more plastic innovations at plasticsmakeitpossible.com/extreme-innovations.
+And be sure to check out more plastic innovations at plasticsmakeitpossible.com/innovation-of-the-week.